0xJasonMurray/jasonmurray.org/content/now.md

 ---

 # Work

-- Working for [Washington University in St. Louis](https://wustl.edu/) as a Network Architect:
-  - Creating a multi-year holistic networking strategy which includes networking, security, desktop tooling, servers, segmentation, and operational management.
-I am bringing architects and engineers together from multiple disciplines to build the next generation network.
-  - Midway through a project to move the edge routing infrastructure from St. Louis to Equinix in Chicago and Ashburn.
-When complete, we will have multiple 100Gb/s links to commodity, Internet2, and private peering networks.
-In addition to directly connecting to all the major public cloud providers.
+- Starting in December of 2021, I am transitioning from Network Architect to Assistant Director of Digital Forensics and Incident Response at [Washington University in St. Louis](https://wustl.edu/).
+- I've been a part of the Network Engineering team for the past 16 years.
+First as the Sr. Unix Systems Engineer, where I managed hundreds of Unix (Solaris and Linux) hosts.
+Then Sr. Network and Systems Engineer, designing and managing thousands of networking devices.
+And finally Network Architect, leading strategic planning.
+- Throughout the years, I've played a role in designing and managing the wireless, network, security, and server infrastructure.
+From the access layer to the Internet edge and everywhere in between, nearly every project in the Network Engineering team passed through my desk in some form.
+- It will be sad to leave the department I've called home for so long, but I am looking forward to leading and growing the Information Security Office.

 # Family

 - Raising 2 teenage kids:
-  - Starting the process of university selections for the oldest.
+  - Getting ready to transition my daughter to college in Chicago.
   - Helping my youngest succeed as a sophomore in high school.
   - Teaching my 15 year old to drive.
 - Supporting my wife (and family) as she battles stage 4 breast cancer:
   - Weekly chemo therapy is managing the cancer.
 Scans confirm it is neither going away or growing.
 - My son and I are preparing for a 100 mile backpacking trip with the Boy Scouts at Philmont in 2022.
 # Hobbies

-- Run, walk, or strength train everyday.
+- Run, walk, or strength train everyday other day.
-  - After a long bout with Osgood-Schlatter, I am starting to introduce running and strength training back into the daily routine.
 - Reading or listening to books:
   - Currently reading:
+    - For work:
       - Death by Meeting: A Leadership Fable
       - The First 90 Days
+    - For Fun:
+      - Hail Mary by Andy Weir
   - Recently finished (2021):
+    - Artificial Condition by Martha Wells
     - Being Geek
     - The Code Breaker: Jennifer Doudna.
 Gene editing and the Future of the Human Race
     - Talking to Strangers: What We Should Know about the People We Don't Know